Getting a Personal Loan or Mortgage on DACA

 Can You Get a Mortgage on DACA?

 Yes!
-As with personal loans, being a U.S. citizen is not a requirement to be eligible to apply for a mortgage.
-Just having residency status can be enough.
+As with personal loans, being a U.S. citizen is not a requirement to be eligible to apply for a mortgage — US mortgages for nonresidents exist.
+In other words, just having residency status can be enough.
 Lenders will have to determine your residency status before they grant you a loan, but if you are a non-permanent resident this won’t be a problem.

 The FHA (Federal Housing Administration) provides financing for DACA holders who want to buy a home.
 The requirements for eligibility are set out below.